Nerves and cones of free loop-free {\omega}-categories: Proof of the theorem

-\begin{lem} Let $\cD$ be a strong Steiner category, and recall the inclusion $\NRS\cD\star\Delta[0]\hookrightarrow\NRS(\cD\star[0])$ from \cref{comparisonmap}.
-Let $d\ge1$. \begin{enumerate}[leftmargin=*] \item The non-degenerate $d$-simplices in $\NRS\cD\star\Delta[0]$, regarded as $d$-simplices of $\NRS(\cD\star[0])$, are precisely the conical simplices and the simplices that do not hit the terminus. \item The $p$-th face defines a bijective correspondence between the (necessarily non-degenerate and non-conical) suspect $(d+1)$-simplices of suspect index $p$ and the non-degenerate non-conical non-suspect simplices of suspect index $p$. \end{enumerate} \end{lem}
+\begin{lem} Let $\cD$ be a strong Steiner category, and recall the inclusion $\NRS\cD\star\Delta[\top]\hookrightarrow\NRS(\cD\star\cO[\top])$ from~\cref{comparisonmap}.
+Let $d\ge1$. \begin{enumerate}[leftmargin=*] \item The non-degenerate $d$-simplices in $\NRS\cD\star\Delta[\top]$, regarded as $d$-simplices of $\NRS(\cD\star\cO[\top])$, are precisely the conical simplices and the simplices contained in $\NRS\cD$. \item The $p$-th face defines a bijective correspondence between the (necessarily non-degenerate and non-conical) suspect $(d+1)$-simplices of suspect index $p$ and the non-degenerate non-conical non-suspect $d$-simplices of suspect index $p$. \end{enumerate} \end{lem}

-\begin{proof} We leave the verification of (1) to the reader (who is invited to contemplate \cref{ConeCommutativeSquare}) and we now show (2).
+\begin{proof} We leave the verification of (1) to the reader and we now show (2).
 For this, the collection of results from the previous section allows us to conclude that the $p$-th face and the construction $w_p$ define inverse bijections

-Indeed, we showed that $ d_p$ is well-defined in \cref{dpwelldef}, that $w_p$ is well-defined in \cref{wpwelldef}, that the composite $d_p\circ w_p$ is an identity in \cref{VvsW}, and finally that the composite $w_p\circ d_p$ is an identity in \cref{DifficultComposition}. \end{proof}
+Indeed, we showed that $ d_p$ is well-defined in~\cref{dpwelldef}, that $w_p$ is well-defined in~\cref{wpwelldef}, that the composite $d_p w_p$ is an identity in~\cref{VvsW}, and finally that the composite $w_p d_p$ is an identity in~\cref{DifficultComposition}. \end{proof}

-We are now able to prove the main theorem of the paper.
+We are now able to prove the first case of main theorem of the paper.

 \begin{thm} Let $\cD$ be a strong Steiner $\omega$-category.
-The inclusion from \cref{comparisonmap} is a complicial inner anodyne extension, and in particular an acyclic cofibration in the model structure(s) from \cref{modelstructurewithsaturation}. \end{thm}
+The inclusion from~\cref{comparisonmap} is a complicial inner anodyne extension, and in particular an acyclic cofibration in the model structure(s) from~\cref{modelstructurewithsaturation}. \end{thm}

-The strategy of the proof consists in adding all simplices of $\NRS(\cD\star[0])$ missing from $\NRS\cD\star\Delta[0]$ inductively on their (ascending) dimension $d$, their (descending) rank $r$, and their (ascending) suspect index $p$.
+The strategy of the proof consists in adding all simplices of $\NRS(\cD\star\cO[\top])$ missing from $\NRS\cD\star\Delta[\top]$ inductively on their (ascending) dimension $d$, their (descending) rank $r$, and their (ascending) suspect index $p$.
 This provides us with encapsulated chains of inner anodyne extensions.
 For each choice of dimension $d$, rank $r$ and suspect index $p$, the inner anodyne extension in question is constructed by filling $p$-horns where the principal simplices are $(d+1)$-dimensional suspects of index $p$ and rank $r$ and so the corresponding missing $p$-faces are given by the bijection established in the previous lemma.